Whale fin snake plant

 Yes, during warm months, placing it outdoors in a shaded area can promote growth.
 However, avoid direct sunlight to prevent leaf burn.
 Gradually acclimate the plant to outdoor conditions to reduce stress.

-What are advantages and disadvantages of Whale fin snake plant?
+What are the benefits and disadvantages of Whale fin snake plant?

 Can the Whale Fin Snake Plant help purify the air?